-Black and white represent formality and professionalism, traits that would be associated with this architectural firm.
+Black and white represent formality and professionalism — traits that would be associated with this architectural firm.
 The Josefin Sans typeface is modern and slick, while the contrast between the white text and the background adds prominence to the design, hinting at the quality of your work.

 This geometric icon speaks of smart and creative buildings.
-The Cormorant Garamond font is timeless and readable, making it an excellent choice for an architecture firm.
-The yellow hue of the logo is prominent and attention-grabbing against the professional black background, just like the buildings that you will present to clients.
+The white Cormorant Garamond typeface is timeless, and the orange hues of the symbol are prominent and attention-grabbing against the professional black background, just like the buildings that you will present to clients.

 Gold is symbolic of elegance, style, and integrity, which is the outcome clients can expect from your work.
 The Cardo typeface offers a timeless and classic look that reflects the color scheme's style and richness.
-The transparent background provides a diversity associated with your profession.
+The leafed compass icon seems to spin, adding energy and naturalism to the design.

-The childlike image of a house used in this logo is informal and gives the idea of a picture on the fridge of a family home.
+The childlike image of a house used in this logo is informal and resembles a picture on the fridge of a family home.
 The dark blue color scheme is minimalistic, highlighting professionalism and clarity.
 The classic terminals of the Merriweather typeface contrast with the modern linework in the icon.